jason-victor1/Gas-Intro/README.md

 ## Introduction to Gas

-When inspecting an Ethereum transaction, two terms invariably catch the glance: "transaction fee" and "gas price".
-This section clarifies what they are and why they matter.
+When I inspect an Ethereum transaction, two terms quickly catch my eye: "transaction fee" and "gas price".
+Let me clarify what they are and why they matter.

 ## Understanding Transaction Fees and Gas Prices

-- **Transaction Fee**: The amount rewarded to the block producer for processing the transaction.
-It is paid in Ether or GWei.
+- **Transaction Fee**: This is the amount rewarded to the block producer for processing the transaction.
+It's paid in Ether or GWei.
-- **Gas Price**: The cost per unit of gas specified for the transaction, defined in Ether or GWei.
+- **Gas Price**: This is the cost per unit of gas specified for the transaction, also defined in Ether or GWei.
 The higher the gas price, the greater the chance of the transaction being included in a block.

-Gas price should not be confused with gas.
+I learned that gas price should not be confused with gas.
 While gas refers to the computational effort required to execute the transaction, gas price is the cost per unit of that effort.

-When viewing transaction details, you can see further information including the `gasLimit` and `Usage by transaction`.
+When I view transaction details, I can see further information including the `gasLimit` and `Usage by transaction`.

 ## The Role of Nodes in Blockchain